-How Best to use a Pregnancy Pillow
+How Best to Use a Pregnancy Pillow

-Hey mama, your body is going to go through so many changes over the next few months and you'll feel completely different one day to the next.
+Your body is going to go through so many changes over the next few months and you'll feel completely different one day to the next.
 Pregnancy is one of the most magical experiences a woman can go through, but lets be real, it's not without it's woes.
 There's back ache, heartburn, PGP, pressure around the bump and joint pain to contend with.
 You need a pillow that is going to support you in so many different ways, not just one.

-1. In front of bump
+1. In Front of your Bump

 The most popular way to use a full body pillow.
 The head is rested and elevated at the top end.
 The knees are either side of the pillow helping to support the hips and relieve pain.
 The back is aligned relieving any pressure.
 The ankles are supported comfortably.
 In this position weight can also be taken off bump by the long middle section of the pillow.

-2. Around the back
+2. Around your Back

 Perfect for when you are resting upright during the day but still require some additional support around the back and under the bump.